OpenCollarTeam/opencollarteam.github.io/docs/Manual-Test-Suite.md

 # Update

-- Try updating a 6.0-6.5.5 collar using a regular updater.
+- Try updating an older collar (3.X-6.5) using a regular updater.
 You should see no error messages.
 The version number in dialogs should be updated.
 - Try updating a 6.6/6.7 collar using the seed script and a regular updater.
+- Try updating a V7.X collar using a regular updater.
 - Set an owner.
 Update the collar.
 Check that the owner is still set.
 - Try removing animations from your collar's Animator prim, then doing an update.
 The animations should be replaced.
 - Try having both a .couples card and a !couples card in the animator prim.
 Customizations to the .couples card should be overwritten by an update, but customizations to !couples should not.